 |Web based helpdesk/customer support system with bags of features

 |Widely-used lightweight support ticket system

 |Simple to use and install issue tracking system

 |Read our complete collection of recommended free and open source software.
-The collection covers all categories of software.
+Our curated compilation covers all categories of software.

 The software collection forms part of our series of informative articles for Linux enthusiasts.
-There's tons of in-depth reviews, open source alternatives to proprietary software from large corporations like Google, Microsoft, Apple, Adobe, IBM, Cisco, Oracle and Autodesk.
-There are also fun things to try, hardware, free programming books and tutorials, and much more.
+There are hundreds of in-depth reviews, open source alternatives to proprietary software from large corporations like Google, Microsoft, Apple, Adobe, IBM, Cisco, Oracle, and Autodesk.